avallecam/movmal/README.md

 # Main question

-## Do human mobility is associated with malaria history during the last year at peri-urban communities?
+## Do human mobility is associated with malaria history during the last year at periurban communities?

 # DAG